rackerlabs/design-system/_component_design/radio-buttons.md

 ### Enabled

-A user can select or de-select a checkbox in the enabled state.
+A user can select a radio button in the enabled state.

+See [Focus States]({{site.baseURL}}/style/focus-states.html) for guidance in constructing in focus radio buttons in an enabled state.

 {% endcolumn %}